frusal/frusal-example-npm-node/README.md

 </details>

+## Daily usage

-Check the status of connection and workspace:
+Check the status of the connection and the workspace:

 ``` text
 $ npx frusal status